Super Bowl ads look toward the future — and the past

 ”It’s the only game in town,” said Villanova marketing professor Charles Taylor.

-This year’s ads will be amusing and warm, leading Kelly O’Keefe, CEO of brand consultancy Brand Federation, dub this year the “Ted Lasso Super Bowl.”
-It’s not just because two of the Apple+ sitcoms’ stars are starring in ads — Jason Sudeikis In TurboTax and Hannah Waddingham in Rakuten.
+This year’s ads will be amusing and warm, leading Kelly O’Keefe, CEO of brand consultancy Brand Federation, to dub this year the ”Ted Lasso Super Bowl.”
+It’s not just because two of the Apple+ sitcoms’ stars are starring in ads – Jason Sudeikis for TurboTax and Hannah Waddingham for Rakuten.

-It’s because the ads, like the sitcom, will be “nothing too heavy,” he said.
-“It’s funny, positive, and makes you happy — but doesn’t go too deep.”
+It’s because the ads, like the sitcom, will be ”nothing too heavy,” O’Keefe said. ”It’s funny, positive, and makes you happy – but doesn’t go too deep.”

 FUTURE FORWARD